 4. Menlo Castle, Co Galway

-If you’re considering eloping in Ireland you doubt have lots of lush green locations in mind!
+If you’re considering eloping in Ireland in 2021 you no doubt have lots of lush green locations in mind!
 They don’t come much lusher or greener than the stunning 16th-century ruin of Menlo Castle.
 The whole outer walls are covered in vibrant green ivy and it looks like something from a fairytale.
 The castle is nestled in a stunning location on the banks of the River Corrib which gently flows by.
 You are able to enter the ruin so you could have your ceremony inside or outside.
 The site is only 10/15 minutes outside of Galway too so it’s very easily accessible.
 Click HERE to take a look at an intimate destination wedding that took place at Menlo Castle.

 5. Murlough Bay, Co Antrim